DutchCryptoDad/SecureFreqtradeServer/07 Create NGINX proxy.md

 ## Configure the firewall

-The final step is to configure the firewall to let port 80 pass.
+This step is to configure the firewall to let port 80 pass.

 Use the following commands to do this: